malotian/webinar-pingfed-pingam/README.md

 **Tip:** Wherever **make** is used, have a look into **Makefile** to learn more about the details of that task.

+As temporary docker images have been built, remove them by running this:

+- `docker rmi $(docker images -f "dangling=true" -q)`
+- `docker builder prune`

 ## Get the system up and running

 These are the steps to launch and use the setup.
 Repeat these steps after stopping the setup.